Facilities and Services

 Starbucks® in the Honors Residence Hall offers a complete menu of hot and cold drinks, whole-bean coffee, specialty drinks and teas, frappuccino beverages, pastries, and other snacks.

 Transact Mobile Ordering makes ordering food for pickup a snap from participating Hospitality Services locations on campus!
 Available on the App Store and Google Play, browse menus, order from the app, pick it up, and enjoy!
-Get $3 off your first on-campus dining pickup order of $7 or more with code VICTORY.
+Get $3 off your first on-campus dining pickup order of $7 or more with code WRECK25 (valid through May 1, 2026).

 Information Technology Services